- All Topics

 Base-oil Oxidation.
 Oxidized oil can take on the physical characteristics of roofing tar or even coal.
 The same transformation can occur with grease.
 The grease image in Figure 1 occurred at room temperature due to the high concentration of cupric catalytic metals in the grease from wear debris.
 The copper prematurely oxidized the base oil in the grease, causing extreme thickening.

 Thermal Run-away.
 Too much grease in a bearing, mechanical conditions (misalignment, excess preload, etc.), and starvation can lead to high running temperatures.
 This is most commonly associated with over-greasing, causing high heat from churning.
 In such cases, the dropping point is reached, the bearing begins to bleed, the grease runs dry and eventually failure occurs.
 Figure 2 shows an example of such a bearing.
+Devices like the UE Systems OnTrak SmartLube can help you avoid this issue by lubricating your bearings with the right amount of grease at the right time.
+The ultrasound technology measures friction in the bearing continuously—when grease is needed, the operator simply receives an altert on the cloud-based system and is given the option to lubricate the bearing with a push of a button.

 Figure 2.
 This bearing displays the results of high running temperatures commonly associated with over-greasing.
 When the dropping point is reached, the bearing begins to bleed, the grease runs dry and eventually failure occurs.